Learn how to make this fun, easy robot cake. It’s perfect for birthdays and is made from a simple 9 x 13 cake. And isn’t it the cutest robot ever?!

 5. Using your mixing bowl, mix up your frosting, then add food coloring to get the desired shade and color.

-6. Remove the doughnut “neck” and “legs”, then frost cake.
+6. Remove the doughnut “neck” and “legs”, then frost the cake.
 I like to do a really thin first coat of frosting to “seal” in the crumbs and then go over it all again with a thicker second coating.

 7. Gently push 3 M&M’s into each shoe, creating “buttons”.